-In this tutorial, we will learn how to increase a number by percentage in Excel & Google Sheets.
+This tutorial will demonstrate how to calculate the percentage increase (or increase a number by a percentage) in Excel & Google Sheets.

 Percentage Increase Formula

-To Calculate a percentage increase or increase a number by a specified percentage, simply multiply that number by 1 plus the percentage increase.
+To increase a number by a specified percentage, simply multiply that number by 1 plus the percentage increase.

 We can generalize the formula to calculate the percentage increase as: